GRE Syllabus 2026: Check Topics, Preparation Tips, Resources

 • Parallelism

-The GRE Quantitative Reasoning section assesses your basic mathematical skills.
-The questions are posed in real-life settings, while others are completely based on mathematical settings.
+The Quant section assesses your basic mathematical skills.
+The questions are posed in real-life settings, while some are completely based on mathematical settings.
 Solving Quant questions requires fundamental principles and abilities in arithmetic, geometry, data analysis, and knowledge of GRE algebra.

 The table below gives the various topics under the GRE Quant syllabus.